 Transverse Rectus Abdominus Myocutaneous (TRAM) Flap

 A TRAM flap can be performed at the time of your mastectomy (immediate reconstruction) or at a later date (delayed reconstruction) for one or both breasts.
-This procedure produces: a breast that feels natural and a slimmer, flatter abdomen (as is seen in a tummy tuck).
+This procedure produces a breast that feels natural and a slimmer, and a flatter abdomen (as is seen in a tummy tuck).

 Please note: A TRAM flap leaves a scar that extends along the lower abdomen, from one hip to the other.
 As a result, the recovery period may be longer than with breast construction with implants or tissue expanders.

 Our plastic surgeons have extensive experience in all types of breast reconstructive techniques, including the newest and most innovative procedures.
 When appropriate, we combine techniques, using flaps, implants and nipple tattooing to achieve the most natural-looking outcome.